magicmq/pyspigot-documentation/eventlisteners.md

 - `listener.registerListener(function, event, ignoreCancelled)`: Allows you to "ignore" the event if it has been cancelled by another event listener.
 The listener in your script will not be called if it is cancelled elsewhere.
 Returns a `ScriptEventListener`, which can be used to unregister the event later.
     - This will only work with events that are [cancellable](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/Cancellable.html).
 - `listener.registerListener(function, event, priority, ignoreCancelled)`: Allows you to register an event that is ignored if cancelled *and* that has a priority (a combination of the previous two functions).
 Returns a `ScriptEventListener`, which can be used to unregister the event later.
-- `listener.unregisterEvent(event_listener)`: Allows you to unregister an event listener from your script.
+- `listener.unregisterListener(event_listener)`: Allows you to unregister an event listener from your script.
 Takes the event listener that was returned when the listener was registered.

 ?> You **do not** need to unregister your event listeners when your script is stopped/unloaded.
 PySpigot will handle this for you.